akn9050/Storage-Account-LabDemo/Hands-on-lab/Readme.md

 - On the right side of that pane, select **Storage account**.

 ![Storage Account](https://github.com/Gvashi/Storage-Account-LabDemo/blob/master/Images/image1.png)
-### Configure the basic options
-The free sandbox allows you to create resources in a subset of the Azure global regions.
-Select a region from the following list when you create resources:

-- West US 2
-- East US 2
-- East US
-- West US

 Under **PROJECT DETAILS:**
 - Select the Concierge Subscription from the **Subscription** drop-down list.